 - Year founded: 1994

-Originally an online bookstore, Amazon is now the most successful e-commerce company in the world.
-It also has a streaming service, Amazon Prime Video, which is available to more than 200 million Amazon Prime members.
-It owns Whole Foods Market and Twitch, a video game streaming service, and Amazon Web Services (AWS), the world's largest cloud infrastructure provider.
+Originally an online bookstore, Amazon is now the world's most successful e-commerce company.
+Its streaming service, Amazon Prime Video, is available to more than 200 million Amazon Prime members.
+It owns Whole Foods Market; Twitch, a video game streaming service; and Amazon Web Services (AWS), the world's largest cloud infrastructure provider.

-Since 2023, Amazon has been embroiled in an antitrust lawsuit with the Federal Trade Commission (FTC).
-It alleges that Amazon took part in anticompetitive practices.
-A judge dismissed some of the FTC's claims in September 2024, and the rest of the case is ongoing.
+Since 2023, Amazon has been embroiled in an antitrust lawsuit with the Federal Trade Commission (FTC), which alleges that Amazon took part in anticompetitive practices.
+A judge dismissed some of the FTC's claims in September 2024, but the remainder of the case is ongoing.
+In addition, Amazon is facing a class-action lawsuit regarding fees it charged third-party sellers, which were passed on to customers.

 2. Tesla